JudyMRSD/UdacitySelfDriving/CarND-LaneLines-P1/writeup_template.md

 **Details on draw_two_lines() function**

 input:

 all the output lines from hough line detection

 parametesr:

 set a min and max slope to identify outliers

 Steps:

+&nbsp;

     loop through all the lines

         Positive slopes belong to left lines, negative slope belong to right lines.

-    Find slope (m) and bias (b) for each line if the line is not an outlier: store the line parameters (m, b) as left line or right line
+        Find slope (m) and bias (b) for each line

+        if the line is not an outlier:

+            store the line parameters (m, b) in the left line or right line parameter array

     find the mean value for m, b for left and right lines

-Use mean values to find the two end points for each of the left line and right line
+    Use mean m, b values to find the two end points for each of the left line and right line

 ### 2. Identify potential shortcomings with your current pipeline

 One shortcoming is that it fails for the challenging case, where the lane lines are curved.
-The hough line function only find staight edges and extrapolate it.
+The current hough line function only find staight edges and extrapolate it.

 ### 3. Suggest possible improvements to your pipeline